burnstyle1/homelab-ops/incidents/04-perimeter-security-audit.md

 - Restricted Vaultwarden to internal only.

 ## Prevention
-- Baseline I hold to now: management interfaces don't face the internet, and secrets services are reachable over Tailscale only.
+- Baseline I hold to now: management interfaces don't face the internet, and secrets services are reachable internal only.
 - Wrote down the cleaned-up state so I've got something to compare against when things drift later.
 - Re-check exposure whenever I publish something new instead of assuming the edge stayed the way I left it.